Native Plants of the Desert

 The Organ Pipe Cactus is found only in the Sonoran Desert, which includes middle to southern Baja, a small part of Northwestern Mexico (the state of Sonora) and Southern Arizona.
 These are the only places you’ll find this unique cactus.
 The stems of the cactus grow 15 - 20 feet tall and generally have 12 - 17 “ribs” or arms per plant.
 We enjoyed the Organ Pipe Cactus so much and the area they were located in that we extended our stay for another two days.

 The Organ Pipe Cactus is covered in brown spines, the spines are used by the cacti during the summer to help shade itself and retain moisture.
 The Organ Pipe Cactus can live to be over 150 years old and doesn’t produce their first flower until the age of 35.
-The fruit the cactus produces is edible, the size of a tennis ball, and can be eaten raw or made into syrup, jam, and wine.
-The seeds could also be ground down and made into flour or cooking oil.
+The fruit the cactus produces is edible, the size of a tennis ball, and can be eaten raw or made into syrup, jam, or wine.
+The seeds can also be ground down and made into flour or cooking oil.
 Because of the season we visited in, we didn’t see any cacti in bloom.
 To come back in the spring for the show would be amazing!

 The Saguaro Cactus (pronounced suh-waa-row) was another favorite of ours, mostly because of the size and the fun shaped arms they can produce, they almost remind me of a extremely large Gumby (for those of you old enough to remember him, if not Google him).